VKBobyr/ts-data-class/readme.md

 */
 ```

-> If `Defined` is used with no fallback value, and the input is `undefined`, then `parse`, `copyWith`, and the constructor will throw a `ParsingError` when they assert that the field is defined
+> If `Defined` is used with no fallback value, and the input is `undefined`, then `parse`, `copy`, and the constructor will throw a `ParsingError` when they assert that the field is defined

 ### tryParse